 Where a preference is not stated by the applicant, the school will communicate by any means which are reasonable under the circumstances.
-For example, where an applicant uses Twitter to make a request, the school may respond via an alternative medium as Twitter restricts the length of a response.
+For example, where an applicant uses social media to make a request, the school may respond via an alternative medium as some social media platforms may restrict the length of a response.